NewTec-GmbH/lobster-doxygen/README.md

 ## Doxygen Configuration

 In order to feed lobster-doxygen with the correct data, Doxygen needs to be configured.
-The following ALIASES definitions inside the `Doxyfile` are needs to support the requirement annotations:
+The following ALIASES definitions inside the `Doxyfile` are needed to support the requirement annotations:

 ```bash
 ALIASES                = "implements{1}=@xrefitem implements \"Implements\" \"Requirement Traceability\" Requirement: \1" \